Betterment Review 2018 – Betterment Fees, Sign up + Final Analysis

 Part 1: You got an overview of the Betterment Platform and discovered the underlying philosophy of this robo-advisor.
 You viewed the ‘goals based’ approach with an introduction to the 3 initial goals; Safety Net, Retirement, and Investing.
 You dug into the Safety Net and uncovered the underpinnings for this goal.

-Part 2: You drill down further into the platform with details about goals 2 and 3; retirement and general investing.
-Explore the RetirementGuide Calculator tool which teaches you how much you’ll need to save in order to meet your retirement spending preferences.
+Part 2: You drill down into the Betterment platform with details about goals 2 and 3; retirement and general investing.
+You explored the RetirementGuide Calculator tool which demonstrates how much you need to save to meet your retirement spending preferences.

 Betterment Sign up

 The sign-up process was seamless and quick.
 Betterment asked for basic information, explained the bank-level security and instilled confidence with a notice of their 115,000 existing customers who have over 3 billion invested with the firm.

 Since Betterment is a Securities and Exchange Commission (SEC) Registered Investment Advisor (RIA), they are required by law to ask about your employment status and the amount of money that you have to invest.
 This adherence to the law gives further confidence in Betterment’s reputation.

 After the initial sign up, the last section links your accounts to the secure Betterment platform.
 Here’s how the dashboard looks after sign up.

 Below is an image of an invested portfolio.
 On the left side you get more information about rebalancing and the rationale for the fund choices and tax efficiency information.
 There’s also a button to adjust the asset allocation.

 In the middle you have a guide to the percentages invested in each fund.
 The right columns list the specific fund management fees and account value of each fund.